gggliuye/VIO/docs/Prepare.rst

        0 & 1 & 0\\1 & - 4 & 1 \\ 0 & 1 & 0
     \end{bmatrix}

+An example can be seen below, the laplacian produces the sudden change of image pixels.

 .. image:: images/laplacian.PNG
    :align: center